comses-education/github-starter-course/README.md

 ### Objectives

 - develop a clear conceptual model of *What are version control systems and why should I use them?
 What is Git and how do I use it?*
-- gain familiarity with the GitHub web interface: edit files, clone and fork repositories, manage branches and pull requests, and resolve merge conflicts
+- gain familiarity with the GitHub web interface: edit files, clone and fork repositories, manage branches and pull requests, resolve merge conflicts, keep a fork in sync with its upstream, etc.
-- practice basic git workflows - this particular course focuses on GUI clients like [GitHub Desktop](https://desktop.github.com) or integrated development environments like [VS Code](https://code.visualstudio.com) or [Atom](https://atom.io/) to interact with your local and remote Git repositories
+- practice basic git workflows.
+This particular course focuses on GUI clients like [GitHub Desktop](https://desktop.github.com) or integrated development environments like [VS Code](https://code.visualstudio.com) to interact with your local and remote Git repositories

-We also maintain a [list of additional resources](#additional-resources-) that we've found useful over the years - please feel free to edit / update these (see the contributing section at the end of this README)! 🚀
+We also maintain a [list of additional resources](#additional-resources) that we've found useful over the years.
+Please feel free to add or update these via the contributing section at the end of this README.

 ## :octocat: Git and GitHub

 Git is a **distributed Version Control System (VCS)**.

 A **version control system** is a software tool that helps you **track changes to a set of files**.
-These can be any kinds of files: cat pictures, movies, plain-text source code files, CSVs, NetCDF files, shapefiles, zipfiles, tarballs, Word documents, PDFs, etc.
+These can be any kinds of files: cat pictures, movies, plain-text source code files, CSVs, NetCDF or HDF5 files, shapefiles, compressed zip files or tarballs, Office documents from Microsoft Office or LibreOffice, PDFs, etc.

-To get started, you've got to tell the version control system which files you want to keep track of: let's say the NetLogo model, `boids.nlogo` and a `README.md` file that describes and documents the model.
+To get started, we've got to tell the version control system which files we want to keep track of: let's say the NetLogo model, `boids.nlogo` and a `README.md` file that describes and documents the [boids model](https://en.wikipedia.org/wiki/Boids).
 This is the _initial_ version of your files.
 Whenever you make subsequent changes to your tracked file(s), you tell the version control system, _"Hey!
 Keep track of the current state of this file now."_ and it will efficiently store the difference between the current state of the file and the previous state of the file from the last time you told the version control system, _"Hey!
 Keep track of the current state of this file."_.
 This previous state could be the _initial_ version or any subsequent version.
-For simplicity you can think of it as v1, v2, v3, v4, etc.
+For simplicity we can think of it as v1, v2, v3, v4, etc.

 Most of the time we want to keep track of **plain-text files** in version control systems, like source code, configuration files and scripts.
-It's also OK to store binary files in Git as well like images, zipfiles, or any other files containing binary (i.e., non plain-text) data.
+It's also OK to store binary files in Git as well like images, zipfiles, or any other files containing binary (i.e., non plaintext) data.

 However, **you should avoid** putting *generated* files into Git like compiled executables (e.g. Windows .exe, macOS application bundles, Linux ELF executables), compiled C object files or Java .class files.
 These files are *derivatives* and change when their source material changes.
 They also tend to stop working as the host operating system or language runtimes and dependencies evolve.
 Instead, we recommend that you only put *source material* into Git, the things used to **create** the derivative.
 Put the **recipe** into Git, not the **cake**!
 So, instead of committing the 10 TBs of raw data you generated to create a hauntingly evocative figure for your publication, commit the code, documentation, and permanent identifiers / references to the related research objects used to generate that data + figure.
-You probably **should include the figures if they are not too large** - even though they are generated, it's always a good idea to have a succinct visual reference for what your model does.
+You probably **should include the figures if they are not too large**.
+Even though these images are generated, it's always a good idea to have a succinct visual reference for what the kinds of data your model is generating and serves as a historical record for what it did generate.

 _NOTE: handling large-scale, multi-dimensional ABM data outputs is an ongoing challenge, best left to data repositories like Figshare, the Open Science Framework, Dataverse, etc., **not** source code repositories like Git or the CoMSES Model Library!_

-For more information on domain specific repositories and guidance from Nature Scientific Data, please see https://www.nature.com/sdata/policies/repositories
+For more information on domain specific repositories and guidance from Nature Scientific Data, please see https://www.nature.com/sdata/policies/repositories or CoMSES' guidance at https://www.comses.net/resources/trusted-digital-repositories/

 ### Why do we need version control systems?

-If you've ever had to collaborate with others on a paper or team coding project, you may have experienced something like this:
+If you've ever collaborated with others on a paper or team coding project, you may have experienced something like this:

 ![PhD Comics: final.doc](https://phdcomics.com/comics/archive/phd101212s.gif)